yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/headless-sdk-payment.md

 | `card.detail.security_code`    | Security code for the enrolled card                                     |
 | `card.installment`             | Optional: Required only if an installment plan is configured            |

-The following code block presents the `apiClientPayment.generateToken` function responses for both examples above.
+The following code block shows the `apiClientPayment.generateToken` function responses for both examples above:

 ```json Example 1
 {